 - A minimal of 90 % of the material has to be broken down in 180 days.

 - Also, 90% of the item should des integrate into pieces less than 2 mm in compost in less than 12 weeks.

 - Plastic materials used should be made from at least 50% organic materials.

 - Heavy metals can only be present underneath the accepted levels.

-To learn more about the differences of biodegradable and compostable items, you can check it out here.
+To learn more about the differences between biodegradable and compostable items, you can learn more here.

 To produce a compostable nappy in Australia, the Australian Standard 4736-2006 (certified for Industrial composting) have to be met, and to certify for home composting, Australian Standard AS 5810-2010 have to be met.

 Several brands have recyclable or compostable packaging for their eco nappies which is a great start, but eco nappies and compostable nappies are two different things.
 Compostable nappies can not have any plastic.
 However, all eco brands try to minimize plastic they use in the nappies.
 They still contain some to allow the nappy function properly; especially the tags require plastic.